foldfelis-QO/QuantumStateBase.jl/docs/src/get_started.md

 Usually, we describe a quantum state using two non-commuting observables `X`(position) and `P`(momentum) in phase space.
 The joint distribution is also known as Wigner function.

-In experiments, we measure the E field of the light using the homodyne detector.
+In homodyne experiments, we measure the E field of the light using the homodyne detector.
 The phase of the wave are the eigenvalues of the quadrature operator ``X_{\theta}`` where ``X_{\theta = 0} = X`` and ``X_{\theta = \pi/2} = P``